 Only half of the experiments we ran were successful in increasing conversions.
-Overall, 3 of the tests were successful where 4 of the other tests we ran were failures – all part of the growth marketing approach.
+Overall, 3 of the tests were successful where 4 of the other tests we ran were failures – all part of a growth marketer approach.

-As mentioned, our hypothesis going in was to increase conversions by 20%.
-We exceeded that target with an overall increase by over 25% combined!
+As mentioned, our hypothesis going in was to increase the site’s conversion rate by 20%.
+We exceeded that conversion goal with an overall increase by over 25% combined!

 Goals of this campaign: